 During my stay, the difference between the official rate and the parallel market was up to 30%; that’s a lot of money.

-Yes, Argentina is a South American country once conquered by the Spanish and Castillano is spoken to this date.
+Yes, Argentina is a South American country once conquered by the Spanish so to this date, they speak Castillano.

 Also, they mostly use vos instead of tu or Usted.
 And they don’t use the – correct – imperative ven, but they say veni.